 It is so annoying that the harder you try to slow things down, the faster things seem to happen.
 Lying there and thinking of other things, like putting the garbage out, makes it worse.

-Premature ejaculation (P.E.) is where the male ejaculates too quickly during sexual intercourse.
-The standard definition of P.E. is reaching the point of ejaculation in less than 60 seconds.
-A study of 500 couples from 5 different countries discovered the average time take to ejaculate during intercourse in five and a half minutes.
+Premature ejaculation (PE) is when the male ejaculates too quickly during sexual intercourse.
+The standard definition of PE is reaching the point of ejaculation in less than 60 seconds.
+A study of 500 couples from 5 different countries found that the average time to ejaculate during intercourse is five and a half minutes.

-The 'normal' time taken to reach orgasm for a man, has no real definition.
-It is up to individuals to decide whether they are happy with how long things take; however, this is not always in your control.
-Everybody at some point will 'come' too quickly, which is not a big problem, but if you find it happening more than half the time, you may want to seek help and do something about it.
+The 'normal' time taken to reach orgasm for a man has no actual definition.
+It is up to individuals whether they are happy with how long things take.
+However, this is not always in your control.
+At some point, most people will 'come' too quickly, which is not a big problem.
+If you find it happening more than half the time, you may want to seek help and do something about it.

-Pelvic Floor Exercises for More Sexual Control
+Pelvic Floor Exercises (Kegels) for More Sexual Control

 After three months, all the men underwent testing, and the intervention group had significantly improved erectile function than the control group.
-Both groups followed the same exercise plan; after six months, the assessment showed that 40% of men in both groups had regained normal erectile function, 35.5% improved, and 24.5% failed to improve.
+Both groups followed the same exercise plan.
+After six months, the assessment showed that 40% of men had regained normal erectile function, 35.5% improved, and 24.5% failed to improve.